2-bithacker/Cube2-Sauerbraten-Installer/README.md

 NOTE:  If you want to do a reinstall, make sure to run the uninstall script first before running the install script again.

-If you have any bugs or this need updating feel free to let me know by reporting a bug! :)
+If you have any bugs or this need updating feel free to let me know by reporting a issue! :)

 This installer was brought to you by the RD sauerclan.  https://freddaws.wixsite.com/realdeal